alfierushby/markdown-cv/index.md

 ## Projects

+`2022 September - Now`
+__2nd Year Group Project__ *Group Admin* <br>
+\- Assigned into a team of 7.
+\- Manage attendance, booking of meetings, and writing out reports.
+\- Uses communication skills for time management and assigning of tasks.

 `2022 January - June, Summer Term Project`
 __Software Engineering Group Project__ <br>
 \- In a team of 6 we were given a brief and the task of documenting and procuring requirements and diagrams.<br>